DevExpress-Examples/out-of-maintenance-edit-references-properties-in-batch-edit-mode/README.md

-# Support reference properties in ASPxGridView's Batch Edit mode - Early Access Preview v19.2
+# Reference properties in ASPxGridView's Batch Edit mode - Early Access Preview v19.2

-We've supported reference properties in ASPxGridView's Batch Edit mode without custom code since v19.2.
-This demo demostrates the new functionality.
+We've supported lookup editors for reference properties Batch Edit List Views.
+Starting with v19.2, the code-based solution described in the <a href="https://docs.devexpress.com/eXpressAppFramework/115835/task-based-help/list-editors/how-to-edit-a-reference-property-in-the-batch-edit-mode">How to: Edit a Reference Property in the Batch Edit Mode</a> topic is not required.
+Lookup editors are shown out of the box.

-There are four navigation items:
+The demo provides four navigation items:

 ## SimpleDemo:

-This demo illustrates simple lookup property in ASPxGridView's Batch Edit mode
+This item illustrates a simple lookup.

 ![SimpleDemo](Images/SimpleDemo.gif)

 ## ImmediatePostData:

-The [ImmediatePostData](https://docs.devexpress.com/eXpressAppFramework/DevExpress.Persistent.Base.ImmediatePostDataAttribute) attribute is supported in the Batch Edit mode.
-This demo shows immediately update calculated properties (FullName, BooleanPropertyAsString, SquaredNumberProperty) after changing the primary properties.
+This item illustrates how the [ImmediatePostData](https://docs.devexpress.com/eXpressAppFramework/DevExpress.Persistent.Base.ImmediatePostDataAttribute) attribute works in Batch Edit lookups.
+The ListView's calculated properties (FullName, BooleanPropertyAsString, SquaredNumberProperty) are updated immediately after changing the lookup property.

 ![ImmediatePostData](Images/ImmediatePostData.gif)

 ## Cascade:

-The [Cascading Filtering for Lookup List Views](https://docs.devexpress.com/eXpressAppFramework/112681/Task-Based-Help/Filtering/How-to-Implement-Cascading-Filtering-for-Lookup-List-Views) is supported.
-This demo illustrates cascade properties: Country and City.
-The City lookup is dynamically populated with city names based on the value selected in the Country lookup.
+The item illustrates how [Cascading Filtering for Lookup List Views](https://docs.devexpress.com/eXpressAppFramework/112681/Task-Based-Help/Filtering/How-to-Implement-Cascading-Filtering-for-Lookup-List-Views) works in Batch Edit mode.
+The ListView has two lookup properties: Country and City.
+The City lookup items are populated based on the value selected in the Country lookup.

 ![Cascade](Images/Cascade.gif)

 ## LargeDataDemo:
-This demo shows the performance of ASPxGridView with the lookup contains 100000 rows.
-[The Server mode](https://docs.devexpress.com/eXpressAppFramework/113683/Concepts/UI-Construction/Views/List-View-Data-Access-Modes) is enabled for the Lookup ListView.
+This item shows how the lookup editor handles large data sources.
+The demonstrated lookup has 100000 rows, and [Server mode](https://docs.devexpress.com/eXpressAppFramework/113683/Concepts/UI-Construction/Views/List-View-Data-Access-Modes) is enabled in its model.

 ![LargeDataDemo](Images/LargeDataDemo.gif)